IvoVellekoop/openwfs/STYLEGUIDE.md

 # General

 - The package `black` is used to ensure correct formatting.
-Install with `pip install black` and run in the terminal using `black .` when located at the root of the repository.
+  When using PyCharm, just install black through the settings dialog.
+- PyCharm warnings and errors should be fixed.
+Exceptions:
+    - PEP 8: E501 line too long.
+May be disabled.
+This is already checked by black.
+For docstrings, keeping a string line limit can be very cumbersome.
+    - PEP 8:E203 whitespace before ':'.
+May be disabled.
+This is already checked by (and conflicts with) black.

 # Tests